jcherven/jummiterm-themes-vscode/README.md

 - More thoughtful error and warning highlighting
 - Light theme for glossy screens in bright environments
 - CSS token highlighting needs considerable refining
+- More thoughtful color selection for VSCode GUI elements like borders and file explorer highlighting